 - a.
 Orient the reader by establishing a situation and introducing a narrator and/or characters; organize an event sequence that unfolds naturally. - b.
-Use dialogue and description to develop experiences and events or show the responses of characters to situations. - c.
-Use a variety of transitional words and phrases to manage the sequence of events. - d.
+Use narrative techniques, such as dialogue, description and pacing, to develop experiences and events or show the responses of characters to situations. - c.
+Use a variety of transitional words, phrases and clauses to manage the sequence of events. - d.
 Use concrete words and phrases and sensory details to convey experiences and events precisely. - e.
-Provide a conclusion
+Provide a conclusion that follows from the narrated experiences or events.